aspose-pdf/Aspose.PDF-Documentation/java/plugins/aspose-pdf-java-for-intellij-idea-maven/installing-and-using-aspose-pdf-for-intellij-idea-maven/_index.md

 ![todo:image_alt_text](https://i.imgur.com/UJlSbuM.jpg)

-The created Aspose.PDF for Java API Maven project is ready to be modified as per your project’s requirements.
+The created Aspose.PDF for Java API Maven project is ready to be modified as per your project's requirements.

 If you have opted to download [Example Source Codes](https://github.com/aspose-pdf/Aspose.PDF-for-Java/tree/master/Examples).